Leica APO 75mm f/2 Summicron-SL ASPH - First Impressions

 Of course, my feelings toward the system wasn't always like this.
 I mean, there was a time for well over a year when I truly embraced it.
 In fact, I had fallen completely head over heels for it, despite initial reservations.
 And why wouldn't I?
 At the time of its release, there was nothing else like it from Leica.
 From it's electronic viewfinder to its updated user interface, it made shooting adapted M-mount lenses so much more accurate.
 Because of that, it made you never want to use another digital rangefinder again.

 With that said, how Leica enthusiasts regarded native SL lenses was a different story.
 As much as they took to the Leica SL, many did not feel the same way about its native lenses.
 Much of that had to do with the inconvenience its size presented normal recreational use.
 In other words, they were just too big and too heavy to bring on photowalks.
-For that reason, it just made more sense to adapt M-mount lenses than to be weight down by super-sized native SL lenses.
+For that reason, it just made more sense to adapt M-mount lenses than to be weigh down by super-sized native SL lenses.

 But then, the world changed again when the powers to be at Wetzlar released the Leica M10.
 With it, Leica made a new digital rangefinder unlike anything else before it.
 And because the Leica M10 was so much better, it inadvertently impacted the appeal of the Leica SL.
 This meant the argument to adapt M-mount lens no longer made much sense anymore.
 With this being the case, what reason is there to remain loyal to the Leica SL?